 To learn more go to -

-RedFish is one of California's best loved party bands and has been described as, "Cuter than The Rolling Stones, Uglier than The Beatles."
+The Painted Cave Band is one of Arizona’s best loved party bands and has been described as “Cuter than The Rolling Stones, Uglier than The Beatles".
+Stu is pictured here with his custom BJ & Byrne Apollo.
+(Also pictured on the Home page with his BJ & Byrne Troubadour).

 Henry Parker is one of the most talented new guatarists on the scene today.
 Seen here receiving his Custom Apollo.